 PROC FREQ: It is used when you are handling the categorical variable.

-This has been a guide to List Of SAS System Interview Questions and Answers so that the candidate can crackdown these SAS System Interview Questions easily. this article includes all top set of SAS System interview Questions.
+This has been a guide to List Of SAS System Interview Questions and Answers.
+Here we have listed the top 10 Interview Questions and Answer that are often asked in interview with detailed responses.
 You may also look at the following articles to learn more-